Cyril Rioli

-Cyril Rioli (born 14 July 1989) is a former Australian rules football player who played with the Hawthorn Football Club in the Australian Football League.
+Cyril Rioli III (born 14 July 1989) is a former Australian rules football player who played with the Hawthorn Football Club in the Australian Football League (AFL).
 Rioli was a member of four premiership teams and was the Norm Smith Medallist in the 2015 AFL Grand Final.

 Primarily a forward pocket, Rioli also spent time in the midfield, although injuries limited his ability to spend long periods in the midfield.
 Rioli was noted for not being a particularly high-possession player, and instead using his few possessions efficiently.

 Early life and junior football

 Family background

 Born to Cyril Jr. and Kathy in 1989, Rioli comes from a bloodline of talented footballers.
 His father Cyril Jr. was a champion footballer in the Northern Territory and the brother of the late Richmond Norm Smith Medallist Maurice Rioli.
 Cyril Jr. played for Northern Territory Football League club St Mary's, where he won 12 premiership medallions and the 1995–96 Nichols Medal as the league's best and fairest player.
 His mother Kathy is the sister of two-time premiership player and 1993 Norm Smith Medallist Michael Long.
 Another former footballer, Dean Rioli, is his cousin.
 After the 2015 season his nephew Daniel was drafted to the Richmond Football Club.
+He has Chinese and English heritage from his maternal grandfather Jack Long.